Let’s start with the big-time tax consequences.

-Profits on dealer sales are generally subject to taxes at both
+Profits on dealer sales by individuals are generally subject to taxes at both

 ·